Rocket Lab’s Electron rocket will go reusable, with the company aiming for mid-air helicopter recovery – TechCrunch

 Beck also added that the biggest difficulty will be braking the rocket’s speed as it returns to Earth — a feat next to which he said the actual mid-air capture of the Electron via helicopter is actually pretty easy, from his POV as an amateur helicopter pilot in training.

-Rocket Lab has an HQ in Huntington Beach, California and its own private launch site in New Zealand, was founded in 2006 by Beck.
+Rocket Lab has an HQ in Huntington Beach, Calif. and its own private launch site in New Zealand; it was founded in 2006 by Beck.
 The company has been test launching its orbital Electron rocket since 2017, and serving customers commercially since 2018.
 It also intends to launch from Virginia in the U.S. starting in 2019.

 The company revealed its Photon satellite platform earlier this year, which would allow small satellite operators to focus on their specific service and use the off-the-shelf Photon design to skip the step of actually designing and building the satellite itself.